Carrington (film): Critical reception

-Review aggregator website Rotten Tomatoes retroactively gave the film an approval rating of 54% based on 26 reviews, and an average rating of 6.2/10.
+Review aggregator website Rotten Tomatoes retroactively gave the film an approval rating of 58% based on 31 reviews, and an average rating of 6.3/10.

+In 2008, British film critic David Thomson opined that Carrington is "the best film about this moment and group [the Bloomsbury Group], in great part because it has the sense to concentrate on a fringe figure".
+Moreover, in his opinion, it is "Emma Thompson's finest acting in film" and "the best thing Jonathan Pryce has ever done".
+Six years later Thomson reinforced this by observing that "[Pryce's] superb Lytton Strachey in the little-seen Carrington ... is unmistakably the work of a great actor."

-A 2010 review of the film in The Guardian summarized the film; "Drawing extensively on its subjects' diaries and letters, Carrington is certainly an accurate historical movie – but not a particularly revealing one."
+A 2010 review of the film in The Guardian summarised the film; "Drawing extensively on its subjects' diaries and letters, Carrington is certainly an accurate historical movie – but not a particularly revealing one."
 The review graded the movie as A− in historicity and C as entertainment.